Lower Security Risk Rock Climbing

 HH.
 Comfortably Numb, 12- R, gear & bolt.

 Same approach as Happy Hour Crag, but continue right (East) of Happy Hour and straight up the hill to the base.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Security Risk:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Security Risk:

 Featured Route For Lower Security Risk

 The Agony and Ecstasy 5.14a 8b+ 32 X+ 32 E8 7a CO